DHTMLX/scheduler-docs/data/howtostart_vue.md

 });
 ~~~

-If your service changes th eevent id after creating a new record (which it usually does), make sure that
+If your service changes the event id after creating a new record (which it usually does), make sure that
 your Promise returns an object with **{id: databaseId}** or **{tid: databaseId}** as a result, so
 Scheduler could apply the new database id to the record.
-Get [more information about server side](server_integration.md).
+Get [more information about the server side](server_integration.md).

 Well, Vue Scheduler is ready, you are welcome to [check out the full demo on GitHub](https://github.com/DHTMLX/vue-scheduler-demo).